Wastewater Operator Certification Program

 Employment or Training of an Operator-In-Training

-Once the OOC approves an application, the OOC will issue an OIT certificate allowing the applicant to operate the wastewater treatment plant for which the OIT certificate was issued.
+Once the application is approved, the WWOCP will issue an OIT certificate allowing the applicant to operate the wastewater treatment plant for which the OIT certificate was issued.
 An OIT must be under the direct supervision of a certified operator at that same or a higher grade level as the OIT.

 OIT certificates are valid only while the OIT is in training at the wastewater treatment plant for which the certificate was issued.
-When the training ceases, the chief plant operator shall return the certificate to the Office of Operator Certification within 30 days with a statement as to the amount of qualifying experience the operator-in-training acquired before training ceased.
+When the training ceases, the chief plant operator must return the certificate to the WWOCP within 30 days.
+The CPO must sign a statement as to the amount of qualifying experience the operator-in-training acquired before the training ceased with the start and end dates.
+The CPO must provide the WWOCP with the start and end dates of experience as well as the amount of hours completed in wastewater operations.
+The CPO may use the OIT Qualifying Experience Form to document the OIT hours.

 Qualifying Experience and the Definition of “Full-Time”